gavinmdouglas/gavinmdouglas.github.io/pages/linux_assignment.md

 ### Problem 4: Parse and manipulate header of large compressed table
 * Take a look at the compressed table in `test_files/prob4_files/wide_table_ex.txt.gz`.
 Each column of this table is a different sample except for the first column, which breaks down what fictious variable each row corresponds to.

-*  Parse out just the first line of the table (i.e., the header-line).
-Note: you will need to decompress the file or use `zcat` to decompress the file to standard output.
+* Decompress this file using `gunzip`.

-* Figure out how to split the header-line by tab characters (which are the delimiters of this table) with `awk`.
+* `awk` is a useful command for parsing files, which among many other purposes can be used to print specific column values.
+Use `awk` to print out all values in column three (i.e., the third field after splitting each line of the file by tabs with `awk`).

-* Write out the header to a new file with each delimited field written to a different line.
+* Parse out just the first line of the table (i.e., the header-line) and write this to a new file.
+Hint: check out the `head` command.

-* Based on this new table, confirm that there are 27 samples.
+* Parse this new file with `awk` again and this time print out the special `awk` variable `NF`, which tells you how many fields there are.
+Confirm that there are 28 fields using this method.

 ### Problem 5: Bash for loop